Sports Study Music Kids Site and Search Games Movies Fun Kids

 How the Brain Communicates

 The brain is part of the nervous system.
-Together with the spinal cord it makes up the central nervous system.
+Together with the spinal cord, it makes up the central nervous system.
 The brain connects to nerves that travel throughout the body.
 Nerves from our senses (hearing, seeing, touch, etc.) send signals to the brain to let the brain know what is going on in the outside world.
-The brain sends signals on nerves to muscles to make our body move.
+The brain also sends signals using nerves to muscles in order to make our body move.

 Parts of the Brain